Pushing the bar!

-I myself started competing about 15 years ago.
+I myself started competing 18 years ago.
 Competing taught me more about XC flying than any trip ever could; and whilst it was an incredibly educational experience, the atmosphere could sometimes be tense (some pilots can get very competitive!)

 The GWO has grown from its early days into much more than a paragliding competition.
 Indeed, with the daily talks, briefings and de-briefings, not to mention the parties and prizes, it’s really much more of an event than a competition.

 The GWO is less about flying the latest hot ships and more about flying achievable tasks.
 Whilst the parameters for many competitions mean that tasks are set with the objective to have only 20% of the pilots in goal, at the GWO we’d really like as many pilots in goal as possible (90% on a 50km task is not unheard of!).
-Rather than setting tasks so challenging that only the two-liner-gang have a chance of making it, we set tasks with you in mind.
+Rather than setting tasks so challenging that only the two-liner-gang have a chance of making, we set tasks with you in mind.
 That means that even if you’re flying an EN-A glider you stand a good chance of making it!

 The GWO is designed to be stress-free.
 That’s why we have lots of marshals on launch to help, a selection of the friendliest and most approachable top GIN pilots, an emphasis on safety.
 Everything taken care of!
 All you need to do is concentrate on flying and having fun.

 At the GWO we emphasise fun and learning.
 That’s why we have lectures on things like how to use your GPS, and before each and every task we’ll be sharing all the local knowledge to give you every chance of completing the task.
 At the end of each day, we’ll also have in-depth task debriefs so you can learn even more.

 It’s nothing to do with your results!
 It’s well-known that the prizes at the GWO are bigger and better than any other paragliding competition, but what makes this competition so extraordinary is how they are dished out.
 It’s nothing to do with your results!